dbt-labs/docs.getdbt.com/website/docs/reference/global-configs.md

 </File>

+## Cache for selected models only

+Supply the `--cache_selected_only` flag to `dbt run` to make dbt Cache schema for selected models only instead of caching all schemas in a project.
+You can set `selected_schema_cache: true` in `profile.yml` as general config for a project but can override that with --cache_selected_only for specific scenario.

+For example, you can

+## Suppressing non-error logs in output

+Supply the `-q` or `--quiet` flag to `dbt run` to make dbt suppress all non-error logging to stdout

+For example, you can

 ## Failing fast

 Supply the `-x` or `--fail-fast` flag to `dbt run` to make dbt exit immediately if a single resource fails to build.
 If other models are in-progress when the first model fails, then dbt will terminate the connections for these still-running models.